vessels-tech/papers/mywell/2018-02-06-trip-summary.md

 # MyWell Jan 18 Trip Summary

-Over two days in early January, we ventured out to run workshops and conduct field trials of MyWell.
-Apart from flying kites (apparently a tradition in Gujarat on the 14th) and ___ we had a great time teaching BJs about MyWell, and learning from their experiences.
+Over two days in early January, we ventured out to run workshops and conduct field trials for MyWell.
+Apart from flying kites (apparently a tradition in Gujarat for Hindu New Years) and drinking copious amounts of tea, we had a great time teaching BJs about MyWell, and learning from their experiences.

-__note__: This is what yen thinks

 ## What did we do?